TyrealGray/remoteredux-standalone/README.md

 ```
 $ npm run remoteredux
 ```
 Or run in your `server.js` script for starting a development server:
 ```js
 var remoteredux = require('remoteredux-standalone');
 remoteredux({ hostname: 'localhost', port: 8000 });
 ```
-This way start remoteredux together with your dev server without electron interface, you will have to use your own browser.
+This `server.js` will start remoteredux together with your dev server without electron interface, you will have to use your own browser go into your host address.

 ### Connection settings